Assistant Professor and Nina Bell Suggs Professor

 Allison Abra joined the faculty at the University of Southern Mississippi in 2012.
-Originally from Winnipeg, Canada, Dr. Abra received a BA from the University of Manitoba and an MA from Queen’s University, before venturing south of the border to pursue a PhD at the University of Michigan.
-A specialist in modern British history, she offers courses on a range of topics in British, European, and world history at USM, and is a fellow in the Center for the Study of War & Society.
+Originally from Winnipeg, Canada, Dr. Abra received a BA from the University of Manitoba and an MA from Queen’s University, before venturing south of the border to complete a PhD at the University of Michigan.
+A specialist in modern British history, she offers courses on a range of topics in British, European, and world history.
+She is also affiliate faculty in the Women’s and Gender Studies Program, and a fellow in the Dale Center for the Study of War & Society.

-Dr. Abra has been recognized for both her scholarship and teaching.
-Her first article, “Doing the Lambeth Walk: Novelty Dances and the British Nation” was awarded the Duncan Tanner Essay Prize by the peer-reviewed journal Twentieth Century British History in 2008.
-She was also nominated for teaching awards at both Trent University and the University of Manitoba.
+Dr. Abra has been recognized for both her teaching and scholarship.
+She has been nominated for several teaching awards, and her first article, “Doing the Lambeth Walk: Novelty Dances and the British Nation” was awarded the Duncan Tanner Essay Prize by the peer-reviewed journal 20th Century British History.
+In 2016, Dr. Abra was named Nina Bell Suggs Professor, an endowed professorship for junior faculty members of outstanding merit, selected from across the University of Southern Mississippi.